 If you’re not familiar with AliExpress, here’s a quick primer: it’s a huge online retailer owned by The Alibaba Group, a multi-billion dollar corporation that started as a business-to-business buying and selling portal.
 It has since expanded to business-to-consumer, consumer-to-consumer, cloud computing, and payment services, as well.

-AliExpress is Alibaba’s online marketplace aimed primarily at international buyers.
-It allows small businesses in China to sell to customers all over the world, and, just like Amazon, you can find just about anything there.
-It might be more accurate to compare AliExpress to eBay, though, as sellers are independent; it simply serves as a host for other businesses to sell to consumers.
+AliExpress is Alibaba’s online consumer marketplace for international buyers (while TaoBao is for China).
+It allows small businesses in China to sell to customers all over the world.
+Just like Amazon, you can find just about anything there.
+Unlike Amazon, all of the sellers on AliExpress are a third party: AliExpress itself does not sell anything.
+They just provide the marketplace.

 Why Is AliExpress So Cheap?